GoogleCloudPlatform/cloud-spanner-samples/finance/README.md

   Should support pagination.

 ### Schema design
-Good schema design can unlock Cloud Spanner capabilities for scale-out with essentially no limits by automatically sharding data based on load and size.
+Good schema design can unlock Spanner capabilities for scale-out with essentially no limits by automatically sharding data based on load and size.
 On the other hand, schema anti-patterns, like [hotspotting](https://cloud.google.com/spanner/docs/schema-design#primary-key-prevent-hotspots), can cause bottlenecks and seriously handicap performance.
-Developers using Cloud Spanner should familiarize themselves early with Cloud Spanner's [data model](https://cloud.google.com/spanner/docs/schema-and-data-model) and [schema best practices](https://cloud.google.com/spanner/docs/schema-design).
+Developers using Spanner should familiarize themselves early with Spanner's [data model](https://cloud.google.com/spanner/docs/schema-and-data-model) and [schema best practices](https://cloud.google.com/spanner/docs/schema-design).
 This section gives examples of how schema best practices apply to the finance